 I also want to try The Pharmacy for excellent sandwiches and salads using local, organic ingredients and Perch + Plow for dishes using local ingredients and great cocktails.

 Whistlestop Antiques: Since 1996, this is a large antique store with a great selection.
 130 Fourth St.

 Rococo Mercato: An attractive store featuring artisan pieces, new accessories and vintage finds.
 They have jewelry, scarves, hats and handbags plus tabletop, home décor and gifts.
 They are now in a new location at 420 Mendocino Avenue Suite 102.

 Ancient Oak Cellars & Downtown Deli: At 621 Fourth St. Downtown, this is a tasting room for a local winery that also has a deli during the day and that offers small plates in addition to tastings on certain evenings of the week.
 It is a family winery with three estate vineyards.
 I really liked their Russian River Valley Zinfandel, their Pagnano Vineyard Zinfandel and their Pinot Noir Rose named after their daughter Lucy.
 The owner Melissa Moholt-Siebert, was delightful and very knowledgeable. .

 Paradise Ridge: This is a very lovely Russian River Valley winery with stunning views from the tasting room.
 The reds are excellent, particularly the Rhone blend.
-4545 Thomas Lake Harris Dr. The winery burned in a wild fire on 10/9/17.
-Hopefully they will be back soon!!
+4545 Thomas Lake Harris Dr. The winery burned in a wild fire on 10/9/17 but has reopened at of December, 2019.

 Melissa Moholt-Siebert at Ancient Oak Cellars recommends Willi’s Wine Bar for small plates and wine flights.
 It is a classic California roadhouse located at 4404 Old Redwood Highway.